Kestito/ai-companion/project-docs/overview.md

 - Adapts to user needs and preferences
 - Handles multiple modalities (text, images, audio)
 - Respects privacy and maintains data security
+- Offers empathetic support for cancer patients and their families

 ## Main Objectives